venki09/movie_gists/marvel.md

 * She finds a way to unveil and control her power and destroys kree villians and secure teseract, giving it to SHIELD.
 * post credit scene: Nick holds onto a pager that he and carol share.
 Which he uses in infinity war before he vanishes.
 * Steve rogers, Bruce, natasha all find that pager and think what to do with it when carol shows up and asks for fury.

+## Guardians of galaxy - Vol 1
+* Peters mom dies
+* Space ship comes and takes pete
+* Quill comes to this abandoned planet named morag and he finds a stone.
+Intruders come to claim it from him but he escapes from them taking the stone with him
+* Peter quill is part of ravagers lead by hondoo.
+They steal things for bounty.
+* Gamora and Nebula are daughters of thanos.
+* They’re now being loaned to Ronan who is seeking this orb which thanos needs to destroy this planet called xander.
+Yondoo puts a bounty on pete and rocket and groot try to catch him.
+Gamora tries to reclaim that orb not for runan but to betray him.
+They all get caught in xander prison.
+Prisoners of xander don’t like gamora because she’s working with runan who killed many people.
+They meet bautista at the prison
+* They escape the prison and goto a place called knowhere to sell the orb.
+It was gamoras plan.
+* The collector explains whats inside it.
+It had one of the infinity stones.
+One of the slaves of the collector tries to take but it explodes the whole building.
+* Meanwhile, drax calls for runan so he could kill him.
+They take away the orb.
+Guardians go in pursuit of it and gets it back and gives it to nova corps.
+Runan dies.
+* Pete finds out that he’s only half human.
+His dad is strange.
+Yandoo asks for the orb but pete gives a fake one.
+* Post credit scene: collector is alive in the nowhere